 - Two virtual sockets and four cores per virtual socket. - One virtual socket and eight cores per virtual socket. - Any higher number of cores as per your workload.
 Select the memory configuration.
-Veritas recommends 32 GB. - In the network configuration, it is recommended to select the number of NICs as four. - For NIC1, select the public network virtual switch and validate that the adapter is correct. - For NIC2, select the public network virtual switch and validate that the adapter is correct. - For NIC3, select the private network virtual switch 1 and validate that the adapter is correct.
+Veritas recommends 32 GB of size for the memory configuration. - In the network configuration, Veritas recommends to select the number of NICs as four. - For NIC 1 and NIC 2, select the public network virtual switch and validate that the adapter is correct. - For NIC 3, select the private network virtual switch 1 and validate that the adapter is correct.

-For NIC4, select the private network virtual switch 2 and validate that the adapter is correct.
+For NIC 4, select the private network virtual switch 2 and validate that the adapter is correct.

-- Select the SCSI controller as VMware Paravirtual. - In the disk configuration page, select Create a new virtual disk and click Next. - Select the boot disk size.
-Veritas recommends 100 GB. - Select the disk provisioning type as Thick Provision Eager Zeroed. - Select the datastore as Specify a data store or data store cluster and click Next.
+- Select the SCSI controller as VMware Paravirtual. - On the Disk Configuration page, select Create a new virtual disk and click Next. - Select the boot disk size.
+Veritas recommends 100 GB of size for the boot disk. - Select the disk provisioning type as Thick Provision Eager Zeroed. - Select the datastore as Specify a data store or data store cluster and click Next.